 For other refunds and withdrawals policies & procedures, visit:

 - Seton Hill University Catalog

 Non-discrimination and Equal Opportunity and Title IX Sexual Harassment

 Seton Hill University, as an educational institution and as an employer, values equality of opportunity, human dignity, and racial/ethnic and cultural diversity.
 Accordingly, the University prohibits and will not engage in discrimination or harassment on the basis of race, color, religion, national origin, genetic information, age, marital status, familial status, sex, sexual orientation, gender identity, disability, or veteran status.
 Further, the University will continue to take afﬁrmative steps to support and advance these values.
 This policy applies to admissions, employment, and access to and treatment in University programs and activities.
 This is a commitment made by the University and is in accordance with federal, state, and/or local laws and regulations.

-Please view our Title IX Sexual Harassment Policy and Non-Discrimination and Equal Opportunity Policy for more information.
+For more information, please visit our Harassment-Free Community and Title IX page and view our Title IX Sexual Harassment Policy and Non-Discrimination and Equal Opportunity Policy.
 Those who have experienced prohibited conduct are encouraged to contact the Title IX Coordinator using the contact information below.
 Seton Hill University students and employees are also able to submit an anonymous report through our online reporting system.
 Complaints may also be directed to the Office for Civil Rights of the U.S. Department of Education at (800) 421-3481 or by email at OCR@ed.gov.